5 Encouraging Tithe and Offering Messages

 When you only think about the resources you have, it’s easy to feel like you can’t make a difference.
 But as we see in 2 Corinthians, and as we learn through Melissa’s story, generous communities can have a huge impact, even when we don’t have much to offer as individuals.

-No matter how much you have to give, God will use it.
+No matter how much you have to give, God’s provision will sustain.

 2. HOW ARE YOU USING WHAT GOD GIVES YOU?